If your printer stops working mid-service this can spell trouble for even the most seasoned pros.

 Check if your printers IP Address is connected to the network

-To check if these IP Addresses are valid we can use a term called 'Pinging', this allows us to exclude Lightspeed from the testing of your printer and it will let us confirm if your printer is able to be seen by your network.
+To check if these IP Addresses are valid we can check the printer's web interface is available, this allows us to exclude Lightspeed from the testing of your printer and it will let us confirm if your printer is able to be seen by your network.

 To do this; grab the IP Address that we discussed in the section above and open the web browser on the device you use for Lightspeed.